Concepts and Practices to Ensure Data Quality

 While setting out to “get healthy” (have high-quality data) is an admirable goal, without a clear understanding of which qualities you’re looking to change (dimensions), it's difficult to set and meet any meaningful benchmarks (metrics).

 Once you get to whatever healthier looks like for you, you need to continue to monitor those qualities, whether it’s blood pressure for your human body or the number of freshness delays for your most critical tables, then compare your numbers against ongoing goals to stay the path.
-Without metrics, it’s difficult to hold yourself accountable (SLAs).
+Without metrics, it’s difficult to hold yourself accountable for remediation (SLAs).

 Three concepts for reasoning about data quality